mverboom/build/BUILD.md

 * B_DEBIAN-RELEASE
 * B_DEBIAN

-One specifiec directory `B_DEBIAN/DEBIAN` can contain files used to create the package, like for example post installation commands.
+One specific directory `B_DEBIAN/DEBIAN` can contain files used to create the package, like for example post installation commands.
 For more information on this, check the Debian packaging documentation.
-Any `control` file in the `B_DEBIAN/DEBIAN` directory will be overwritten by the inforation in this section.
+Any `control` file in the `B_DEBIAN/DEBIAN` directory will be overwritten by the information in this section.

 A number of substitutions will be made if specific keywords are used in this